uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 If line A comes before line B in synchronous code, then line A will also be executed before line B in synchronous code.

 With asynchronous code this is no longer the case—here we "register" a function to be executed later, do something else, and then at some point the registered function is executed.
-This means that even if line A comes before line B in asynchronous code, it's quite possible that line A will be _executed before_ line B.
+This means that even if line A comes before line B in asynchronous code, it's quite possible that line A will be _executed after_ line B.
 Therefore, you have to be very careful when reading and writing asynchronous code.

 Finally, we note that our code can be rewritten in a simpler way: